Improve Bipolar Disorder with Few Adverse Complications with Mindfulness

-Bipolar Disorder, also known as Manic Depressive Disorder, is a mood disorder characterized by alternating states of extreme depression, relative normalcy, and extreme euphoria (mania).
+Bipolar disorder, also known as manic depressive disorder, is a mood disorder characterized by alternating states of extreme depression, relative normalcy, and extreme euphoria (mania).
 The symptoms of depression and mania are so severe that the individual is debilitated and unable to conduct their normal daily lives.
-The depression is so severe that suicide occurs in about 1% of cases of Bipolar Disorder.
-It is thought to result from imbalances in the monoamine neurotransmitter systems in the nervous system and appears to be highly linked to the genes.
-There are great individual differences in Bipolar Disorder.
+The depression is so severe that suicide occurs in about 1% of cases of bipolar disorder.
+There are great individual differences in bipolar disorder.
 The extreme mood swings can last for a few days to months and can occur only once or reoccur frequently.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are available on Twitter @MindfulResearch

 Hanssen, I., Scheepbouwer, V., Huijbers, M., Regeer, E., Lochmann van Bennekom, M., Kupka, R., & Speckens, A. (2021).
 Adverse or therapeutic?
 A mixed-methods study investigating adverse effects of Mindfulness-Based Cognitive Therapy in bipolar disorder.
 PloS one, 16(11), e0259167. https://doi.org/10.1371/journal.pone.0259167

 Mindfulness-Based Interventions (MBIs) are widely used in clinical and non-clinical populations, but little attention has been given to potential adverse effects (AEs).

 This study aimed to gain insight in the prevalence and course of AEs during Mindfulness-Based Cognitive Therapy (MBCT) for patients with bipolar disorder (BD).